bvankuik/DVITutorialView/README.md

                                          @"Explanation on this nice label",
                                          @"Some text on the text field",
-                                         @"and finally, what this label is about", ];
+                                         @"and finally, what this label is about",
+                                         @"And a thank you on a blank screen", ];
         tutorialView.tutorialViews = @[
                                        self.button1,
                                        self.label1,
                                        self.textField1,
                                        self.label2
-                                       ];
+                                       [[UIView alloc] init],  // No exposed UI elements ];
         [tutorialView start];
     }

 Sometimes, you have custom views of which you only want to expose a certain portion.
 Put this in the header file of your custom view: